Lennart Nilsson: Biography

 In an interview published by PBS, Nilsson explained how he obtained photographs of living fetuses during medical procedures including laparoscopy and amniocentesis and discussed how he was able to light the inside of the mother's womb.
 Describing a shoot that took place during a surgical procedure in Göteborg, he stated, "The fetus was moving, not really sucking its thumb, but it was moving and you could see everything—heartbeats and umbilical cord and so on.
 It was extremely beautiful, really beautiful!"
 Nilsson also acknowledged obtaining human embryos from women's clinics in Sweden.
 The University of Cambridge claims that "Nilsson actually photographed abortus material... working with dead embryos allowed Nilsson to experiment with lighting, background and positions, such as placing the thumb into the fetus' mouth.
 But the origin of the pictures was rarely mentioned, even by anti-abortion activists, who in the 1970s appropriated these icons."
 However, Nilsson himself has offered additional explanations for the sources of his photographs in other interviews, stating that he at times used embryos that had been miscarried due to extra-uterine or ectopic pregnancies.

 In 1969 he began using a scanning electron microscope on a Life assignment to depict the body's functions.
 He is generally credited with taking the first images of the human immunodeficiency virus, and in 2003, he took the first image of the SARS virus.

 Around 1970 he joined the staff of the Karolinska Institutet.
-Nilsson was also involved in the creation of documentaries, including: The Saga of Life (1982); The Miracle of Life (1982); Odyssey of Life (1996) and Life's Greatest Miracle (2001).
+Nilsson was also involved in the creation of documentaries, including: The Miracle of Life (orig.
+Sagan om livet, 1982); Odyssey of Life (1996) and Life's Greatest Miracle (2001).

 Nilsson died on 28 January 2017.